 The rite of Blessing

-The Pastor shall make provision for all other responsibilities as outlined in the Bylaws.
+The Pastor shall make provision for all other responsibilities as outlined in the BCC Bylaws.
 (Depending on the size and structure of the church the Pastor may only perform a limited number of the ministry areas personally.)

 The spiritual education program of the church